-Technically, all butcher paper and parchment paper should be food grade.
-It is a good idea to double check this, though, especially with butcher paper.
+All butcher paper and parchment paper should be food-grade.
+It is a good idea to double-check your brand, though.

-As stated earlier, butcher paper can be used for crafts or as a liner for trays.
-Thus, some companies may not make an effort to make their paper safe to be used with food, particularly at higher temperatures.
-Always check this fact ahead of time.
+Since butcher paper can be used for crafts and other non-food uses, some companies may not make an effort to make their paper safe to be used with food.
+Always check labels ahead of time.

-For instance, some butcher paper can have a wax coating.
-Although this can make the paper non sticky, it can also compromise its heat resistant properties.
-Place this type of paper in a smoker and the wax coating will melt.
+Some butcher paper can have a wax coating.
+Although this can make the paper non-sticky, it can also compromise its heat-resistant properties.
+Place this type of paper in a smoker, and the wax coating will melt.
 That’s a recipe for bad BBQ.

 Some cheaper brands will also add various chemicals to their parchment paper.
-These may be released into the air or food once the temperature gets to a certain point.
+These may be released into the food once the temperature gets to a certain point.
+Again: bad BBQ.

-The best way to avoid either of these issues is to invest in a higher quality paper, particularly if you are planning on smoking meat.
-Yes, it may cost you more money, but it will be worth it in the long run.
-Not to mention, you can avert any cooking disasters as well, giving you peace of mind.
+The best way to avoid either of these issues is to invest in a higher-quality paper, particularly if you are smoking meat.
+Yes, it may cost you a bit more money, but you get what you pay for.
+No sense in ruining an $80 brisket by saving a few nickels on butcher paper.

 The max temperature for butcher paper and parchment paper can vary by type and brand.
-Due to this, you shouldn't automatically assume that all paper will be able to withstand the same level of heat.
+You shouldn't automatically assume that all paper will be able to withstand the same level of heat.

-Your best option is to check the level for each and every brand that you are thinking of buying.
+Your best option is to check the heat tolerance level for each brand that you are thinking of buying.
 Choose the heat resistance that makes the most amount of sense for your desired cooking method.

-When in doubt, go for the highest temperature imaginable.
-This way, you will get a versatile butcher or parchment paper that can be used for a wider variety of dishes.
+When in doubt, buy paper that can withstand high temperatures.
+That way, you’ll get a versatile butcher or parchment paper that can be used for most of your outdoor cooking needs.

-The main difference between butcher paper and parchment paper and foil is permeability.
+The main difference between butcher paper, parchment paper, and foil is permeability.
 Foil has the least amount of permeability among the materials.
+Aluminum foil is impermeable.